Through crazy bounces and frantic finish, Seahawks make loud statement on national stage vs. Rams

 So look at that margin of victory, and understand this: It was even closer than the score would indicate.
 This was a game of wild swings of fortune, of mutual heroics, of crazy bounces and two quarterbacks determined to be their team’s savior.

 “This has been awhile since we had this game and got this win over these guys (the Rams),’’ Carroll said.
-“They’ve had a good run.
+“Those guys have been going great.
 I like the way we played the game.
 We played tough and tried to get after it on both sides of the ball.
 A lot of things we hoped would happen up front, did.”

 It was Russell Wilson, playing what Carroll declared was his finest game in memory, who delivered the last miracle, a 5-yard touchdown pass to a wide-open Chris Carson on fourth-and-goal with 2:28 left that put the Seahawks ahead to stay.
-It was the last of six lead changes in the game.
+It was the last of five lead changes in the game.

 But here’s what kind of game it was: Carson didn’t just make a routine catch.
 Of course not.
 As background, he had his second straight brilliant game, putting the memories of his fumblitis in the past with 118 sure-handed rushing yards on 27 carries.

 But this ball clanked off Carson’s hands and into the air as the sellout crowd, in a frenzy all night, let off a collective groan.
 Only it didn’t fall to the ground.
-Carson snatched it out of the air for a touchdown that made the score 20-19 – where it stayed when Seattle didn’t convert the two-point conversion.
+Carson snatched it out of the air for a touchdown that made the score 30-29 — where it stayed when the Seahawks didn’t convert the two-point conversion.

 “Chris played another beautiful football game, so tough and physical,’’ Carroll said.
-“He made everyone’s heart drop on the touchdown pass, but came through.
+“He made everyone’s heart drop on the touchdown pass but came through.
 It was a beautiful game to get us in the mode and style we wanted to play with.”

-And thus had the Seahawks re-asserted their place in the hierarchy of the NFC West, a division that had been owned by the Rams ever since they came to CenturyLink Field in 2017 and delivered a 42-7 humiliation that announced their arrival as the division power.
+And thus had the Seahawks reasserted their place in the hierarchy of the NFC West, a division that had been owned by the Rams since they came to CenturyLink Field in 2017 and delivered a 42-7 humiliation that announced their arrival as the division power.

 They solidified that distinction last year with two narrow victories by a combined seven points, en route to a Super Bowl appearance.
 If the Seahawks had prevailed in those games — and they had a chance in the fourth quarter of each — they would have won the division.

-But they didn’t, and so they came into Thursday’s game hungry for a victory that would re-route the division.
+But they didn’t, and so they came into Thursday’s game hungry for a victory that would reroute the division.
 It’s not theirs for perpetuity, necessarily.
 They still must play the Rams in Los Angeles, and don’t forget that the 49ers are still undefeated.

-But this game showed – in prime time, typically, where the Seahawks have done their finest work – what heights they can reach.
-This was Wilson at his finest, running the offense with precision, with flair, with invention, and with utter command.
+But this game showed — in prime time, typically, where the Seahawks have done their finest work — what heights they can reach.
+This was Wilson at his finest, running the offense with precision, with flair, with invention and with utter command.

 In a season that has thrust him into the MVP discussion, he made his case to a national television audience with a near-perfect performance.
-He completed 17 of 23 passes for 268 yards and those four touchdowns passed, with a passer rating of 151.8 (surpassing Goff’s 83.3 despite the 395 yards he racked up).
+He completed 17 of 23 passes for 268 yards and those four touchdowns passes, with a passer rating of 151.8 (surpassing Goff’s 83.3 despite the 395 yards he racked up).
 Wilson also rushed eight times for 32 rugged yards, a feat that seemed to wow Carroll just as much as his throws.

 “Russ stole the show tonight,’’ Carroll said.
 “He played one of the best games I’ve ever seen him play.
 He came up with some magic.
 All those plays he came up with his legs.’’